May 11, 2013|

 About the glacier

-Lago Argentino, the lake in which the Perito Moreno glacier floats is separated in half at times due to the advance of the glacier.
+Lago Argentino is Argentina’s largest lake.
+Vistors will be struck by the luminous blue hue of the lake which happens as a result of minerals that are suspended in its waters.
+The lake in which the Perito Moreno glacier floats is separated in half at times due to the advance of the glacier.
 Periodically, the glacier advances over the Lago Argentino forming a natural dam, the water level on the Brazo Rico side can rise by up to 30 meters above the level of the main lake.
 The intense pressure ruptures the ice barrier in a unique spectacle that is repeated every three or four years and is attended by thousands of people from around the world.

 Why visit the Perito Moreno glacier?